 For a dose of island life near Gimli, head an hour up the road to Hecla/Grindstone Provincial Park.
 A cluster of islands located on Lake Winnipeg, Hecla was named after one of Iceland’s most famous volcanoes, Mount Hekla, and has hundreds of years of history via the native Anishinabe (Ojibwe).

 While here, hike to the Hecla Lighthouse, check out the boardwalks at Grassy narrows Marsh, and take a guided wolf tour.

 Day Trip #2 – Winnipeg Beach

 Another awesome sandy destination, Winnipeg Beach is a 15-minute drive south of Gimli and is full of outdoorsy fun.
-Popular things to do include water sports, golf, hiking around the Provincial Park, and strolling the boardwalk.
+Depending on when you visit Manitoba, popular things to do include water sports, golf, hiking around the Provincial Park, and strolling the boardwalk.